rysavy-ondrej/ethanol/README.md

 It implements the following tools:

-* [ContexBuilder](Source/Ethanol.ContextBuilder/Readme.md) - building a context for the specified object using the set of predefined queries
+* [ContexBuilder](Source/Ethanol.ContextBuilder/Readme.md) - building a context for the specified object using the set of predefined queries.
+* [ApplicationSonar](Source/Ethanol.ApplicationSonar/Readme.md) - detects the communicating applications with the computed context.
 * [MalwareSonar](Source/Ethanol.MalwareSonar/Readme.md) - performing various analysis by custom analytical procedures that can combine rules, ML models and other methods.

 ## Environment and Packages